MultiQC/MultiQC/docs/autogenerated/sambamba.md

 urls: ["https://lomereiter.github.io/sambamba/"]
 summary: >
   Toolkit for interacting with BAM/CRAM files
-extra_description: >
+---

 It is functionally similar to Samtools, but the source code is written in the D Language.
 It allows for faster performance while still being easy to use.
----

 Supported commands: